labcif/Decode_FIT/README.md

 # Decode_FIT

-Repository for script to decode Strava FIT files to coordinates and store them in a file and generate a map with the coordinates
+Repository for script to decode FIT files to coordinates and store them in a file and generate a map with the coordinates

 ## Requirements
  - Python 3